ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 # Software:
 **New from Version 10.2.4**<br>
-Improvements in the "news.ino" Mdule - Now you can set the language of the downloaded Data.<br>
+Improvements in the "news.ino" Module - Now you can set the language of the downloaded Data.<br>
 BugFix<br>
 **New from Version 10.2.3**<br>
 Added a Canadian Version in French Language<br>